kaby76/swigged.llvm/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/7sb44ofy24qftk3j?svg=true)](https://ci.appveyor.com/project/kaby76/swigged-llvm)

 This project is a [SWIG](http://swig.org)-generated wrapper of LLVM-C for C#.
-Swigged.LLVM is based upon [SharpLang](https://github.com/xen2/SharpLang), which is defunct, a compiler for Microsoft's [CIL](https://en.wikipedia.org/wiki/Common_Intermediate_Language).
+Swigged.LLVM is based upon [SharpLang](https://github.com/xen2/SharpLang),
+a compiler for Microsoft's [CIL](https://en.wikipedia.org/wiki/Common_Intermediate_Language).
-Swigged.LLVM recovers the SWIG wrapper for LLVM-C in Sharplang, drops the CIL reader and compiler, extends the API to contain additional LLVM-C functionality, cleans up the problems with the original wrapper from SharpLang, and adds more tests and examples of the API.
+Swigged.LLVM recovers the SWIG wrapper for LLVM-C in Sharplang (now defunct), drops the CIL reader and compiler, extends the API to contain additional LLVM-C functionality, cleans up the problems with the original wrapper from SharpLang, and adds more tests and examples of the API.